fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2n=2.svg" width="8" />

 Now: Can we make 1W?
-No, because that would require going through the first black field to end at the first white, while filling the other parts of the area too.<br />
+No, because that would require going through the first black field to end at the first white, while filling the other parts of the area too.
 What about the black line count?
 Without the horizontal addition, (x-1)B was possible.
 Can we now make x amount?
-Yes, by stepping down and ending the line at the first white field and the second black, having filled everything except the corner blacks.<br />
+Yes, by stepping down and ending the line at the first white field and the second black, having filled everything except the corner blacks.
 0W -> xB

-Later: We can use all corner blacks, and the line starting at the first white and ending at the second black will fill the area.<br />
+Later: We can use all corner blacks, and the line starting at the first white and ending at the second black will fill the area.
 0W -> xB

 <!---->